Helpful Coronavirus Resources

 You can also contact my office at 972-972-7949 if you need assistance contacting the SBA.

 You can track your stimulus payment by using the IRS's Get My Payment tool.
 Those who do not usually file taxes can fill out a form on the IRS website to submit payment information for their stimulus check.
+If you didn’t get your Economic Impact Payment, or you received less than the full amount, you may be eligible to claim the Recovery Rebate Credit on your taxes.
+Please visit the IRS website for more information on claiming the Recovery Rebate Credit.

 Nursing homes and long term care facilities represent some of the most vulnerable and at-risk populations to COVID-19.
 You should always know your rights and know how this virus could impact you.
 To get more information please see this FAQ from AARP on COVID-19.
 You can also learn more about your rights or get information about filing a complaint with a long term care facility with the Texas Attorney General's office here.